sanoojm/resume.sanooj/README.md

 Resume of Sanooj Mananghat
 -----------------------------

-My resume of in Markdown format.
+My resume in Markdown format.